sgmurphy/wordpress-plugins/wp-fastest-cache/readme.txt

 == Changelog ==

 = 1.2.7 =
-* to fix the issue of backslashes being removed in the <pre> tag after minifying HTML
+* to fix the issue of backslashes being removed in the &lt;pre&gt; tag after minifying HTML

 = 1.2.6 =
 * refactoring for getABSPATH()